CartoDB/carto-workshop/01-builder-visualization/exercises/torque.md

 <!-- MarkdownTOC -->

-- 1. Import and create map
+- Import and create map
-- 2. Change base map
+- Change base map
-- 3. Animated map
+- Animated map
-- 4. Positions layer
+- Positions layer
-- 5. Widgets
+- Widgets
+- Adding category style

 <!-- /MarkdownTOC -->

-## 1. Import and create map
+## Import and create map

 * Use the link above to download the dataset and import it to the account.
 * Just drag and drop the file into the CARTO Dashboard and wait for the dataset to be imported.
 The map should be automatically created.

-## 2. Change base map
+## Change base map

 * Select *Dark Matter* basemap

-## 3. Animated map
+## Animated map

 * Select the layer and move to the *STYLE* tab
 * Scroll horizontally on the *Aggregation* section to find *ANIMATED*